War on Christmas

 If you brought someone from Russia to my neighborhood, what would they infer from the inflated and illuminated army?
-I sincerely doubt that it would convey the message of the Creator entering His creation to redeem it from the curse of sin.
-The manger scenes might raise a question, and the lit cross with the message “A Savior Is Born” would surely draw the visitor’s attention (that’s my yard).
+I sincerely doubt that it would convey the message of the Creator entering His Creation to redeem it from the Curse of sin.
+The manger scenes might raise a question, and the lit Cross in my yard with the message “A Savior Is Born” would hopefully draw the visitor’s attention.
 But these are certainly lost among the troop formations.
 So, is this season about celebrating dancing snowmen and blinking lights or a Savior and the hope He brings?

-Sadly, our culture has shifted its focus to the dazzling lights and away from a dazzling Savior.
+Sadly, our culture has shifted its focus to the dazzling decorations and away from a dazzling Savior.
 Commercialism has swallowed whatever Christmas used to be before it was this.
-Battles are fought over the very name of the holiday, and Santa Claus is embraced more freely than the infant Jesus.1 Santa is an icon in modern culture, and his image is used to sell everything from soda to sports cars.
-How is a Christian to view Santa in light of the true meaning of Christmas?
+Battles are fought over the very name of the holiday, and Santa Claus is embraced more freely than the infant Jesus.
+1 Santa is an icon in modern culture, and his image is used to sell everything from soda to sports cars.
+Let’s consider what we can learn from God’s Word regarding Christians and Santa Claus—in light of the true meaning of Christmas.

 As with many things in our culture, Santa has his beginnings in a Christian past.
 As the legends have it, the concept of Santa is rooted in the real Nicholas, Bishop of Myra, dating to the fourth century.
 Nicholas inherited a large amount of money and used much of his fortune to help the poor.
 Nicholas gave freely to meet the needs of people around him, fulfilling the commands of Christ to aid the poor.